tenzir/tenzir/web/blog/public-roadmap-and-open-rfcs/index.md

 [RFC-001: Composable Pipelines](https://github.com/tenzir/vast/pull/2511) is an
 example instantiation of this template.

-When it comes to reviwing RFCs, we face biased governance as of today, given that Tenzir develops VAST.
-Rather than the Tenzir' engineering making acceptance decisions, we'd rather have an independent governing board.
+When it comes to reviewing RFCs, we face biased governance as of today, given that Tenzir develops VAST.
+Rather than the Tenzir's engineering making acceptance decisions, we'd rather have an independent governing board.
 Until then, we perform all reviews fully in the open.